antonfirsov/docs/2018/09-Sep/ef-core-2-2-preview2/ef-core-2-2-preview2.md

 await cosmosDb.Database.EnsureCreatedAsync();
 ```

-Once you have connected to an existing database and you have defined your entities, you can storing data in the database, for example:
+Once you have connected to an existing database and you have defined your entities, you can start storing data in the database, for example:

 ``` csharp
 using (var context = new BloggingContext())